Cebu

-Cebu (/sɛˈbuː/ seb-OO; Sugbo), officially the Province of Cebu (Lalawigan sa Sugbo; Lalawigan ng Cebu), is a province of the Philippines located in the Central Visayas (Region VII) region, and consists of a main island and 167 surrounding islands and islets.
+Cebu (/sɛˈbuː/ seb-OO; Sugbo), officially the Province of Cebu (Lalawigan sa Sugbo; Lalawigan ng Cebu), is a province of the Philippines located in the Central Visayas (Region VII) region.
+It consists of the main island and 167 surrounding islands and islets.
 The coastal zone of Cebu is identified as a site of highest marine biodiversity importance in the Coral Triangle.

-Its capital and largest city is Cebu City, nicknamed "the Queen (Catholic) City of the South" having the Second Cardinal, the oldest city and first capital of the Philippines, which is politically independent from the provincial government along with Mandaue and Lapu-Lapu City.
+Its capital and largest city is Cebu City, nicknamed "the Queen City of the South", is the oldest city and first capital of the Philippines, which is politically independent from the provincial government along with Mandaue and Lapu-Lapu City.
 The Cebu Metropolitan Area or Metro Cebu is the third largest metropolitan area in the Philippines (after Metro Manila and Metro Davao) with Cebu City as the main center of commerce, trade, education and industry in the Visayas as well as the regional center of Central Visayas.
 Being one of the most developed provinces in the Philippines, in a decade it has transformed into a global hub for business processing services, tourism, shipping, furniture-making, and heavy industry.
 Mactan–Cebu International Airport, located on Mactan Island, is the second busiest airport in the Philippines.

 Cebu has the most combined cities and municipalities of any province in the Philippines, with 53 in total.
 With 9 cities in total, it has the second highest number of cities after its neighboring province of Negros Occidental.